Overton Park: Greensward

+Bounded by Veterans Plaza, Rainbow Lake, the Memphis Zoo, and the golf course, the Greensward is one of the largest open areas (21 acre) in Memphis with no designated purpose other than outdoor recreation.

-In March 2009, the public became aware of a plan by the City of Memphis, Tennessee Engineering Division, under the name "Lick Creek Reroute," to reduce flooding in the Lick Creek watershed by diverting floodwater from the main channel of that stream—which flows through Overton Park—into a multi-acre detention basin in the Greensward.
-The detention basin would slope downward to a maximum depth of approximately 18 ft, and is estimated by the City Government to be likely to be inundated by floodwater some five to seven times each year.
-The City estimated the cost of this project at some $4 million.
-Citizens to Preserve Overton Park opposes the proposed plan on the grounds that it would irreparably damage the park's value to the residents of Memphis, Tennessee.
-The City Government asserts that the public will continue to be able to enjoy the park, and that the slope of the basin will barely be noticeable to park users.
+In March 2009, the public became aware of a plan by the City of Memphis Engineering Division to reduce flooding in the Lick Creek watershed by diverting floodwater from the stream into a multi-acre detention basin in the Greensward.
+The $4 million detention basin would slope downward to a maximum depth of approximately 18 ft and be inundated by floodwater approximately five to seven times each year.
+Citizens to Preserve Overton Park opposed the plan on the grounds that it would irreparably damage the park's value.
+The city government asserted that the public would continue to be able to enjoy the park, and that the slope of the basin would barely be noticeable to park users.

-On June 9, 2009, the City of Memphis, Tennessee decided it would not proceed with the plan for a detention basin in the Greensward.
-An engineer with the city was quoted as saying, "We think it was an appropriate plan, but we've shelved it."
+On June 9, 2009, the city decided it would not proceed with the plan for a detention basin in the Greensward.
+The city engineer was quoted as saying, "We think it was an appropriate plan, but we've shelved it."
 Instead, the city will explore two other options, one involving part of the park's golf course, the other involving construction of a berm on another part of the park grounds.

+A portion of the Greensward was previously used by the Memphis Zoo for overflow parking on busy days.
+Starting in 2014, residents protested the arrangement due to vehicles damaging the grass.
+Attempts at mediation in 2016 failed due to the zoo deciding that constructing a garage would be too expensive.
+The situation was finally settled in 2022, with the Zoo agreeing to relocate its maintenance facilities to a former city facility on the east side of the park, with the existing maintenance area being converted into a secondary parking lot.